RRRRFGCK/FinalProject/README.md

 python DDPG_main.py
 ```

-This script will train a reinforcement learning model using DDPG to minimize latency and energy consumption.
-The output includes latency and energy curves, as well as unit-time solution counts and diversity metrics.
+This script will train a deep reinforcement learning model using DDPG to minimize latency and energy consumption.
+The output includes latency and energy curves, unit-time solution counts, and diversity metrics.

 ### 3. **Run TD3 Optimization**
 Execute the TD3 optimization with: